How Brad Pitt and Angelina Jolie’s Kids Are Social Distancing Amid the Coronavirus Pandemic

 "All the kids are home with Angelina but they have continued seeing Brad and go over for their regular visits," a source close to the family tells E!
 News.
 On March 20, Yonsei University, the college where the couple's oldest son Maddox has been studying, announced that it will be extending online classes until mid-April due to coronavirus concerns.
 Like the college freshman, his younger siblings are also continuing their schooling and extracurriculars online.

 Social distancing isn't the only way that Jolie is giving back during the pandemic.
-Earlier this week, The Tourist star donated $1 million to No Kid Hungry, a non-profit organization that focuses on ending childhood hunger in the United States and around the globe.
+Earlier this week, the Maleficent star donated $1 million to No Kid Hungry, a non-profit organization that focuses on ending childhood hunger in the United States and around the globe.

 Monica Schipper/ Getty for Netflix